Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

 * `error-page.extension` defines the extension to call the fallback error page with; This is almost ALWAYS "html" unless the application is using non-standard extensions.

 * `paths` define a list of valid inclusive content trees under which error pages may reside, along with the name of the the default error page for the content tree.
 This is a fallback/less powerful option to adding the `./errorPages`property to CQ Page property dialogs.
+Examples:
+ * [/content/geometrixx/en:errors,/content/geometrixx/fr:/content/geometrixx/fr/erruers/ ]

 * `error-images.enabled` boolean value; true to enable, false to disable.
 Defaults to false.
 (Since version 1.7.0)